bricker0/Map-a-Feature-Service/README.md

   </select>
 </div>
  ```
+Looks great!

-#That is all for now!
+##That is all for now
 Here you have learned to call data straight from an Esri server.
 Awesome!
 There are so many different ways to call feature layers. <a href="http://esri.github.io/esri-leaflet/tutorials/introduction-to-layer-types.html">See more examples here.</a> Enjoy!